LearnOnDemandSystems/docs/lod/quick-starts/linux/deploy-linux-template.md

-# Deploying a Linux VM on Azure using a template
+# Deploying a Linux VM on Azure using a Resource Template

 Deploying a Linux VM on Azure is quick and easy, using Resource Templates.
 To create a Resource Template in the OneLearn Lab on Demand platform (LOD), you must perform the tasks below.